jgl0221/cs506-giddygavin/README.md

 # Project Proposal: Predicting a Country's Happiness Index

 ## Description of the Project
-The goal of this project is to predict a country's happiness index based on socio-economic and demographic factors derived from the **World Happiness Report** dataset available on **Kaggle**.
-The happiness index reflects the subjective well-being of individuals in various countries, influenced by factors such as:
+The goal of this project is to predict a country's **happiness index** based on socio-economic and demographic factors derived from the World Happiness Report dataset available on Kaggle.
+The happiness index reflects the subjective well-being of individuals in various countries, influenced by factors such as GDP per capita, social support, life expectancy, freedom to make life choices, and perceptions of corruption.

-- GDP per capita
-- Social support
-- Life expectancy
-- Freedom to make life choices
-- Perceptions of corruption

 This analysis will provide insights into what drives happiness across different nations and help inform policy decisions aimed at improving the quality of life.

 ## Goals
-1. **Develop a Predictive Model**: Create a model that can accurately predict a country’s happiness index using key socio-economic indicators.
+- **Develop a Predictive Model:** Create a model that can accurately predict a country’s happiness index using key socio-economic indicators.
 This will help identify which factors are the strongest predictors of happiness.
-We will try to predict the happiness index for the year of 2023 using a model trained on previous years.
+We will aim to predict the happiness index for the year 2023 using a model trained on previous years.

-2. **Identify Key Factors Influencing Happiness**: Analyze the dataset to determine the significant variables that impact happiness levels.
+- **Identify Key Factors Influencing Happiness:** Analyze the dataset to determine the significant variables that impact happiness levels.
 This could involve exploring correlations and conducting feature importance analysis.

 ## Data Collection

 ### Primary Data Source
-The main dataset will be sourced from **Kaggle's "World Happiness Report,"** which includes annual happiness scores for various countries along with associated factors like:
+The main dataset will be sourced from Kaggle's **World Happiness Report**, which includes annual happiness scores for various countries along with associated factors like GDP per capita, social support, life expectancy, freedom to make life choices, and perceptions of corruption.

-- Happiness index (dependent variable)
+### Data Features
+The primary socio-economic indicators used for predicting the happiness index include:

-- Economic indicators (e.g., GDP per capita)
+- **Economic indicators:** GDP per capita (gross domestic product per person).
-- Social factors (e.g., social support, life expectancy)
+- **Social factors:** Social support (strength of social connections and support networks).
+- **Life expectancy:** The average number of years a person is expected to live.
-- Freedom to make life choices
+- **Freedom to make life choices:** The extent to which people feel free to make their own decisions.
-- Perceptions of corruption
-- Etc.
+- **Perceptions of corruption:** How corrupt people perceive their government and businesses to be.

+Additional features like **generosity** or **demographic indicators** (e.g., population growth rate) may be considered, depending on their relevance to happiness.

+### Important Note
+For each feature, we will align with how these indicators are typically measured in happiness studies:
+- **GDP per capita:** Generally calculated by dividing a country’s total economic output by its population.
+- **Social support:** Measured based on survey responses regarding the availability of support from friends or family in times of need.
+- **Life expectancy:** Based on World Health Organization or similar health statistics.
+- **Freedom to make life choices:** Gauged by survey questions that ask respondents whether they feel they have the freedom to make important life decisions.
+- **Perceptions of corruption:** Derived from surveys asking about the level of corruption in government and businesses as perceived by citizens.

+We will avoid using any factor that has already been included in the calculation of the happiness index itself to prevent redundancy.

 ### Data Collection Method
-- **Kaggle Dataset**: The dataset will be downloaded directly from Kaggle.
+The Kaggle dataset will be downloaded directly.
+To ensure a comprehensive analysis, we may also seek additional relevant data from:

-- **Web Scraping**: If needed, we will scrape data from reliable sources such as the **World Bank** and the **United Nations**.
-For instance, we can collect recent economic indicators or demographic statistics that complement the happiness data.
+- **Web Scraping:** If needed, we will scrape data from reliable sources such as the World Bank and the United Nations.

-- **APIs**: Explore APIs from organizations like the **World Bank** to gather updated information about various socio-economic indicators.
+- **APIs:** Explore APIs from organizations like the World Bank to gather updated information about various socio-economic indicators.

 ### Data Cleaning
-The collected data will be preprocessed to handle missing values, remove duplicates, and normalize data formats.
+The collected data will be preprocessed to:
+- Handle missing values
+- Remove duplicates
+- Normalize data formats

 This step is crucial to ensure the reliability of the predictive model.

 ## Modeling Approach